DriveMoE: Mixture-of-Experts for Vision-Language-Action Model in End-to-End Autonomous Driving: Annotation for Router

 \section{Annotation for Router}

 \textbf{Vision Router:} We developed a set of heuristic rules based on annotation information from the Bench2Drive dataset to identify special driving scenarios, enabling effective camera-view-level supervision.
+We select camera views contextually, defaulting to the rear view if no critical view is identified.
 The Camera Annotation Rules are, \begin{itemize}[leftmargin=*] \item \textbf{Intersection Turning:} When the ego-vehicle is required to turn at an intersection (i.e., \texttt{is\_in\_junction} is true and the current command is either ``turn left'' or ``turn right''), we annotate the front-side camera view pointing toward the intended exit of the intersection.

 \item \textbf{Lane Change:} When a lane change is required, identified by conditions such as the current command being ``change left'' or ``change right,'' an obstacle appearing within a certain distance ahead in the current lane, or the ego-vehicle not being in the target lane, the annotation depends on lane direction: \begin{itemize} \item If the target lane is in the same direction as the ego-vehicle's current movement, we annotate the corresponding rear-side camera. \item If the ego-vehicle must temporarily occupy the opposing lane, we annotate the corresponding front-side camera. \end{itemize}